drloring/katacoda-scenarios/ms-security/sec-2/step1.md

 First, we'll add the argo repo to helm `helm repo add argo https://argoproj.github.io/argo-helm`{{execute}}
 Next, we install just the argo-cd project `helm install cd argo/argo-cd`{{execute}}

-Port-forward the API server so we can access it from the CLI with `kubectl port-forward service/cd-argocd-server -n default 8080:443`{{execute}}
+Port-forward the API server so we can access it from the CLI with `kubectl port-forward service/cd-argocd-server -n default 8080:443 &`{{execute}}

 Let's save the password in an environment variable `export ARGO_PASSWORD=$(kubectl -n default get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d)`{{execute}}